darklorddad/Swinburne-COS40005-CTPA-FLORENCE/florence/data_service/README.md

 uvicorn florence.data_service.main:app --reload --host 0.0.0.0
 ```

+This command is intended for local development.
+The `--reload` flag automatically restarts the server when code changes are detected, and `--host 0.0.0.0` makes the server accessible on your local network.

 The API will be available at `http://127.0.0.1:8000`, and the interactive documentation (Swagger UI) can be accessed at `http://127.0.0.1:8000/docs`.

 ## Developer Tool